grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib.md

 </CodeGroup>

-The complete list of supported librariers can be viewed on [jslib.k6.io](https://jslib.k6.io).
+The complete list of supported libraries can be viewed on [jslib.k6.io](https://jslib.k6.io).

 ## Versioning